 IT’S NOT AUTOMATIC - You should apply for your CPP retirement pension at least 6-11 months before you want it to start.
 You can obtain an application by internet or by phone.

 Canada has agreements with many countries that can help you to get social security benefits from either country.
 If you did not live or work long enough in one country to qualify for benefits there, the time your spent in that country may still be considered when determining your eligibility to receive benefits from either country.
 To find out if a country has an agreement with Canada, visit web site or call toll-free number (useful links).

 Information about the third level of the retirement income system that consists from group and private pensions you

-can read in section "Questions and Answers" (Employer Pensions Plans).
+can read in section "Canada's Retirement System and RRSP" (Employer Pensions Plans).

 I Canada's Retirement Income System

 I RRSP Loan